omaralsanea/Rateify-client/README.md

 - The single biggest blocker was the variety of new technologies we had to use for this project and learning each of their idiosyncrasies.

 # Bugs
--After deployment registration has stopped working.
+- After deployment registration has stopped working.

 # Future Improvements
--Adding an average star rating and reviews section.
+- Adding an average star rating and reviews section.
--Fix the registration bug.
+- Fix the registration bug.

 # Key Takeaways
 Building 'Rateify' was a great way to build my knowledge of new technologies and was also a great experience of working in a group as both Calum and JT were fatastic to work with.